Healthy Homes Assessment Flaxmere

 Draught Stopping Flaxmere

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s probably a gap or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be fixed permanently.
-Gaps greater than 3mm that allow air to enter or exit from the home require the sealing.
-For example, if the open fireplace isn’t being used, it could cause draughts, and should be blocked off.
-Property managers and landlords are accountable for ensuring that these draughts are stopped as much as imaginable.
+If you are able to feel external air flowing in or the air is clear from a crack or a gap and you can feel it, it’s likely a crack or hole which needs sealing in some way.
+Cracks or gaps with large gaps must be stopped permanently.
+Gaps greater than 3mm that allow air to enter or exit into the house need to be sealed.
+In the case of an open fireplace isn’t used it could cause draughts, and should be shut from.
+Landlords and property managers are accountable for ensuring that these draughts are stopped whenever imaginable.

-You don’t need to block up intentional gaps or holes which are part of the building.
-For example, tiny gaps around windows and doors may be required to allow movement of the building as the household heats and cools, so that they are able to be opened and closed rather than being stuck.
-We will check all windows and doors in our Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the building.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the building as the household heats and cools, to allow them to be opened and closed rather instead of being stuck.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections